fcambus/statzone/README.md

 StatZone outputs results to **stdout**.

-Public zones (arpa, root) can be found on: ftp://ftp.internic.net/domain/
+TLD zone files for .arpa can be found on Internic FTP site[4], .se and .nu zones are available through AXFR at zonedata.iis.se.

 ## Features